+0.1200

-ne followir ng Spa anish courses:
+a.
+The following ng Spa anish courses: 36 to 40

-) All of t he foll owing courses (27 credits):
+(1) All of t he foll owing courses (27 credits):

-' SPN 310 Basic Spanish Grammar 3
+' ' SPN 310 Basic Spanish Grammar

 SPN 320 Cultural Readings and Composition (W) 3

-SPN 330 Phonetics and Pronunciation 3
+SPN 330 Phonetics and Pronunciation

-SPN 342 Media and Conversation 3
+SPN 342 Media and Conversation

 SPN 350 Introduction to Reading Hispanic

-Literature (W) 3
+Literature (W)

 SPN 412 Topics in Hispanic Culture

 SPN 420 Spain and its Literature

-SPN 432 Latin America and its Literature
+SPN 432 Latin America and its Literature 3

 SPN 440 The Structure of Spanish

-partment for an approved list of courses which
+See th ne Dep partment for an approved list of courses which

-I to substitute for Spanish 412.
+may b e used I to substitute for Spanish 412.

-() Three of the following courses (9 credits):
+(2) Three of the following courses (9 credits):

+SPN 452 Topics in Spanish Language

+SPN 462 Topics in Spanish Literature

+Topics in the Literatures of the Americas 3

+SPN 482 Topics in Spanish Linguistics

+Each course e may be repeated for up to 9 credits.

-- Spanish electives: Additional credits in 400-level Spanish courses as needed to meet the requirement of at least 36, but not more than 40, credits in the major. - b.
+(3) Spanis sh eled ctives: Additional credits in 400-level Spanish

+course es as r needed to meet the requirement of at least 36,

+than 40, credits in the major.

+- b.
 Intensive contact with Spanish is required in order to learn the language.
-Students majoring in Spanish are expected to study abroad for at least eight weeks, but should a student be unable to meet that expectation, one of the following options must be approved: - residence for at least one semester in La Casa, a center for cultural activities. - (2) internship for at least eight weeks in a Spanish-speaking environment - service learning for at least eight weeks in a Spanish-speaking environment.
+Students majoring in Spanish are expected to study abroad for at least eight weeks, but should a student be unable to meet that expectation, one of the following options must be approved: - residence for at least one semester in La Casa, a center for cultural activities. - internship for at least eight weeks in a Spanish-speaking environment. - (3) service learning for at least eight weeks in a Spanish-speaking environment.